** ALL WEEKLY RIDES ARE CURRENTLY CANCELLED

 First some prerequisites:

-• As per OCA rules all participants must be a TR club member or a declared guest of an OCA/UCI affiliated club.
+• As per Team RACE CC Inc. rules all participants must be a TR club member or a declared guest of an OCA/UCI affiliated club with active insurance.

 • You need a road bike in good working order.